 Oh and notice my blue dining room rug in the background?
 It got moved to the living room this week.
 I don’t know why, I just decided to mix it up.
 I might end up with a new rug in the dining room and it’ll work with this new bar cart look.
 I’m just trying to decide if I want to stick with blue as my accent in the dining room of if I’d rather go with a bolder color.
 Stay tuned for updates one day on that front.

 The dining room did get a bit of a new look minus the rug being taken away.
 We put up our Christmas tree!
 It may not look like much, being a $16.99 purchase from back in 2005 but it means something.
-The year my husband bought it was his first in a new apartment back when he was still just my boyfriend.
-I was really sick that winter and had just gotten some bad news that I’d need more treatment so I am pretty sure he bought that cheap little tree to cheer me up at a time where money was tight.
+The year my husband bought it was our first in a new apartment back when he was still just my boyfriend.
+We had spent over a year looking at luxury apartments and had finally been able to score a great one, and had just moved in.
+Not too long after moving in it was winter, and I got really sick.
+Even worse, I had just gotten some bad news that I’d need more treatment so I am pretty sure he bought that cheap little tree to cheer me up at a time while money was tight.

 I think that’s the important way for me to find some balance this season.
 Just stop and take a step back and remember all the little reasons to try hard this season.
 I don’t have to do everything right or everything perfect but I should try to do it with love and care and let the pieces fall where they may.